xuxingc/xuxingc.github.io/_pages/cv.md

   * Department of Computer Science, University of British Columbia
   * Supervisor: Prof. William Evans
   * We mainly focused on Contact Representation and Universal Point Sets for Planar Graphs -- These are 2 topics in Graph Drawing.
 Click [here](http://graphdrawing.org) for details about Graph Drawing.
 We tried to prove the convergence of algorithms of generating particular contact representations of planar graphs.
 Also, I've read materials for best known lower and upper bounds for Universal Point Sets.
+  * Applications of graph drawing can be seen in ares like information visualization, VLSI design, etc.

-* Algebraic Graph Theory (May 2018 - )
+* Spectral Graph Theory (May 2018 - )
   * School of Mathematical Sciences, University of Science and Technology of China
   * Supervisor: Prof. Xinmin Hou
   * We considered extremal problems in graph theory concerning spectral radius -- How large will the spectral radius of the adjacency matrix (or signless laplacian matrix) of a graph be, if it has no certain structures?
 There are results for those graphs without long cycles or paths.
 For all trees of given order, it remains a difficult problem.
 We aimed at proving similar bounds for cycles and paths are also valid for trees with diameter at most 4.
+  * Spectral graph theory has many applications, for example, recently the short proof of Sensitivity Conjecture given by Prof. Hao Huang included basic theory in spectral graph theory.
+Theoretical computer scientists and mathematicians were amazed that the proof could be so concise!

 * If you're interested in these topics above, feel free to contact me to get references.
 We can discuss problems together!